 What Are NPT Fittings

-NPT fittings use a tapered thread design to create a secure seal in piping systems.
+NPT fittings use a tapered thread design to help form a pressure-tight joint in piping systems.

 NPT Standard Pipe Fitting Features

-NPT standard pipe fitting features help you achieve a tight, leak-resistant connection.
+NPT standard pipe fitting features help you achieve a tight, leak-resistant connection when the threads are correct and the joint is assembled properly.

-- 60-degree thread angle for compatibility with the national pipe thread standard
+- 60-degree thread angle and taper governed by the national pipe thread standard (commonly referenced by ASME B1.20.1).

 Leak-Proof Connection Benefits

-A leak-proof connection protects your system and keeps operations safe.
+A leak-proof connection protects your system and keeps operations safe, but “leak-proof” has conditions.

-- Tapered threads eliminate air or fluid escape
+- Tapered threads reduce air or fluid escape when properly engaged and sealed.

 Project Requirements for Choosing the Right NPT Pipe Fittings